algorealmInc/SwarmNL/README.md

 Have a look at some tutorials that demonstrate the use of SwarmNl in various contexts:

 - [Echo server tutorial](/tutorials/echo_server/README.md): demonstrates a simple use case of setting up a node and querying the network layer.
-- [File sharing application tutorial](/tutorials/file_sharing_app/README.md): demonstrates the use of storing records in a DHT.
+- [File sharing application tutorial](/tutorials/file_sharing_app/README.md): demonstrates interacting with the DHT and sending/recieving RPCs from peers.
-- [Simple game tutorial](/tutorials/simple_game/README.md): demonstrates the use of gossiping messages over the network.
+- [Simple game tutorial](/tutorials/simple_game/README.md): demonstrates communicating with peers over the network through gossiping.

 ## Documentation